AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-ExperimentData.md

 stimulus_frame_rate
 : (float) frame rate (Hz) at which the visual stimulus is displayed

+targeted_imaging_depth
+: (int) target depth within the cortex where the data was intended to be collected

 targeted_structure
 : (string) brain area targeted for the imaging plane in this experiment